Links

 The shaved head is wonderful too!
 It highlights his masculine face and bold glasses.
 I bet his green eyes just pop if we could see him straight on.

-Blogger miss cavendish said ...
+Blogger Miss Cavendish said ...
 (1:48 PM) :

 The pocket square and flower are delightful vibrant touches.

-Blogger tereneh said ...
+Blogger Tereneh Idia said ...
 (1:52 PM) :

 I think everything is perfection.
 Really wonderful.
 Some people mentioned that the pants are too tight.
 I disagree.
 I think everything is right on.
 I never understand why women are meant to show their bodies, revealing their sexuality through hem length, cleavage, etc. While men have to cover everything up.
 I love it.

-Blogger Patricia said ...
+Blogger Particulars said ...
 (1:59 PM) :

 I think all the details are awesome, but I have to agree with a number of people who have commented on the person's pants: they could be looser.
 He doesn't look comfortable and if they were a little looser, it would be more flattering.